tinue/apa102-pi/README.md

 These libraries will be installed automatically if you follow the steps in [Use the APA102 project as a library](#use-the-apa102-project-as-a-library).

-For a permanent installation, a 10$ Raspberry Pi Zero W can be dedicated to the task of driving the LEDs.
+For a permanent installation, a 15$ Raspberry Pi Zero 2W can be dedicated to the task of driving the LEDs.
-The connector to the LED stripe would be soldered directly to the correct ports on the board.
+The connector to the LED strip would be soldered directly to the correct ports on the board.
-For development purposes, a Raspberry Pi 4 Model B is a better choice due to its greater speed.
+For development purposes, a Raspberry Pi 5 is a better choice due to its greater speed.
 Even the 1GB model is more than enough for this purpose.

 ## Wiring